EremesNG/OutwardBetterInventory/README.md

 The result is usually iron scraps, linen, palladium, etc.
 - ``Send to Stash``: Sends the item to your stash.
 This option works only if you are in a town with an active stash (so either a free one or you own a house there).
 - ``Send to Host's Stash``: Sends the item to the host's stash (ie. the player whose world you are in).
 This option works only if you are not the host in a multiplayer session.
-- ``Send to Other Player``: Sends the item to the other player.
-This option works only if you are in multiplayer and have a co-op partner connected.
+- ``Send to [Player name]``: Sends the item to the other player.
+This option works only if you are in multiplayer and have one or more co-op partners connected.

 ## Configuration
 It is strongly recommended to use [Outward Config Manager](https://outward.thunderstore.io/package/Mefino/Outward_Config_Manager/).